bwhaley/flickrflask/README.md

 The etc/ directory contains configurations for apache httpd, nginx, haproxy, uwsgi, and other components of a web app stack to demonstrate features of each.
 The intent is to show how to operate a more complex web application using a simple app as an example.

-This repository is referenced heavily in the Linux Web Operations LiveLessons video series.

 ### Environment Variables